willtim/Expresso/README.md

     {x := 1 | {x = 1}}

-### Records as modules
+### First-class modules

-Records can be used as a simple module system.
+Records can be used as a simple but powerful module system.
 For example, imagine a module `"List.x"` with derived operations on lists:

     let
+        reverse     = foldl (xs x -> x :: xs) [];
         intercalate = xs xss -> concat (intersperse xs xss);
         ...

     -- Exports
-    in { intercalate
+    in { reverse
+       , intercalate
        , ...
        }